jakegodsall/jakegodsall/README.md

 ## About Me

 I'm a passionate and versatile developer who loves working across the full stack.
-My goal is to create innovative solutiosn that allow people to become incrementally better each day.
+My goal is to create innovative solutions that allow people to become incrementally better each day.
 With a strong foundation in both front-end and back-end development, I thrive in collaborative environments where I can contribute my skills to build robust and user-friendly applications.

 💻 Tech Stack

-- Languages: JavaScript, Python, Java
+- Languages: JavaScript, Java, Python
 - Front-end: React, Next.js, TailwindCSS
 - Back-end: Spring, Django, Flask
 - Databases: MySQL, PostgreSQL, MongoDB
-- DevOps: Docker, Nginx, Digital Ocean
+- DevOps: Docker, Azure

 🚀 What I Do